3DRaven/pi-hole2vpn/README.md

 1. Default ubuntu user with name `ubuntu` on remote host will be disabled and registered user with name `group_vars/vpn->user_to_add`.
 For the user on remote host will be registered new generated public key or existing public key from path `group_vars/vpn->path_and_filename_of_private_ssh_key_on_localhost`+`.pub`
 3. Docker is installed on the remote host.
 4. Pi-hole DNS is installed on the remote host.
-Added whitelist.
+Added whitelists.
 5. All requests to port 53 inside the VPN will be redirected to the Pi-hole DNS, even if some spyware attempts to make a direct request to 8.8.8.8 or other.
 6. Zram is installed if `install_zram: true`.
 It is a good method to expand VPS RAM on the remote host.
 But you must have linux kernel with zram module.
 As example https://liquorix.net/#install